acgessler/medea.js/Readme.md

 #### Highly optimized, robust, lightweight __3D engine for JavaScript__.  ####

-Medea is a __stable, clean and consistent API__ with testing coverage.
+Medea has a __stable, declarative and consistent API__ with nonzero testing coverage.
 It enables productive WebGl development and strives to meet high requirements in terms of performance and robustness.
-In a long-term view it is to become a solid, industry-strength platform for use of 3D content on the web.
+That said, it is also blazingly fast.

 **Design Goals**

  - Fast: The framework internally optimizes rendering as to maximize Gl performance.
  - A content pipeline for distributing 3D content on the web.
-3D data from authoring tools is converted offline to an optimized representation.  <a href="http://assimp.sourceforge.net">Open Asset Import Library</a>
+3D data from authoring tools is converted offline to an optimized representation. <sub> <a href="http://assimp.sourceforge.net">Open Asset Import Library</a>
-  (via <a href="https://github.com/acgessler/assimp2json">assimp2json</a>) imports geometry from about thirty 3D formats.
+  (via <a href="https://github.com/acgessler/assimp2json">assimp2json</a>) imports geometry from about thirty 3D formats. </sub>
  - Exact and transparent resource management to avoid exhausting browser memory.
  - Library tools for managing Level of Detail to easily scale a wide range of devices, including Mobile/Tablets.
  - Automatic Scene Management and Visibility Detection.

-### Media ###

 Crytek's Sponza Test Scene with dynamic lighting without shadows with medea debug tools enabled (loaded via <a href="https://github.com/acgessler/assimp2json">assimp2json</a>).